gian-hancock/gian-hancock.github.io/content/posts/02-advent-of-code-2022-day-15/index.md

     In my implementation, I actually discard sensor sets where the intersection of the sensor's of y values is empty.
 These sensor sets can't cover any rows that aren't covered by some subset of the sensors.
 Doing this dramatically cuts down the number of sensor sets to check.
 I gloss over this detail for the sake of focusing on the high level aspects, but it's actually critical because there are 2<sup>40</sup> - 1 possible combinations of sensors, the vast majority of which are redundant.
 If the set of all sensors is `S`, than the sensor sets I discuss in this post are the elements of the  [power set](https://en.wikipedia.org/wiki/Power_set) of `S` (excluding the empty set).

 [^coordinate-system]:
-    In fig 9.
+    In fig. 9.
 I've set up the origin of the "diagonal space" coordinate system so that `y'` and `x'` touch the top left and bottom left corners of the solution space respectively.
 There's nothing special about this convention, I chose it to make the visualisations neater.
 Nonetheless, here's some Rust code for converting between the systems using this convention:

     ```rust
     // `dimension` is the width of the search area.